YPares/nih-faust-jit/README.md

   They will return to the default value they have in the script when the plugin is reloaded.
 - Metadata (units, style, etc) for widgets are not taken into account so far.

+## Crates

+The main crate containing the plugin is `nih_faust_jit`.
+Parts of its logic are exposed as lower-level crates, that could be reused in other projects:

+**`faust_jit`** defines the `SingletonDsp` type.
+It wraps the part of the `libfaust` API that is needed to:

+- load an effect or mono/poly instrument DSP from a file (via JIT compilation with llvm),
+- process audio buffers with it,
+- extract the information necessary to build a GUI that can alter the DSP's internal parameters (represented with the `DspWidget` type).

+`faust_jit` is related to [rust-faust](https://github.com/Frando/rust-faust),
+but `rust-faust` deals only with static compilation of DSP scripts to Rust code.
+The `faust_jit` crate is not limited to stereo DSP scripts (only the plugin is).

+**`faust_jit_egui`** draws an `egui` GUI for a `SingletonDsp`.